Disclosure: This page contains affiliate links that help support Southern Exhilaration.

 Dry Bags come in extremely handy when traveling.
 I use them a lot like packing cubes, but I also keep one in my backpack at all times in case an unexpected rainstorm comes.
 I throw my electronics and camera into it to ensure they stay dry.

 Traveling takes a toll on your skin when you travel thanks to the change in environment, lack of sleep, and usually dehydration.
 Treat your traveler with an assortment of face masks.
-I always take a face mask with me on my trips to help give my face a little TLC once to the hotel.
+I always travel with a face mask to help give my face a little TLC once to the hotel.
 For those super long-haul flights, I use one of these sheet masks before I land to rehydrate my skin.

-In addition to treating your travelers face, also treat their lips.
+In addition to treating your traveler’s face, also treat their lips.
 Burt’s Bees lip care is one of my favorites!
-Plus now that they come in colors, it replaces my lipsticks when I’m doing very compact traveling.
+Plus now that they come in colors, it replaces my lipsticks when I’m traveling compactly.

 Carry-on Cocktail Kits

 These pocket-sized kits are the ultimate treat to toast to the next adventure.
 This kit includes everything you need to create a Moscow Mule, one of my favorites, mid-flight, but it also comes in Bloody Mary, Gin & Tonic, Old Fashioned, and more.
 The other plus with these kits is they are TSA approved.